 - Explain “Why the world is the way it is.”

-- Distinguish knowledge from beliefs, and discuss the origins and limitations of belief.
+- Distinguish knowledge from belief, and discuss the origins and limitations of belief.

 - Provide perspective to interpret and question today’s institutions, from individual privacy to globalization.

 - Consider what we can do to make the world a better place.

 I wrote TEOH in 10 chapters numbered in reverse, each representing a power of 10 years.
-I explain this “Logarithmic History” concept in detail in the Preface and Introduction.
 Chapter 10 opens with the big bang and other important events of the last ten billion years.
 The last chapter, Chapter 1, summarizes the changes of the last few decades.

 This is a decade-long project, conceived in 2007 and in steady progress since about 2012.
 I finished the first draft of this manuscript in 2018 and then spent another year on the 2nd draft.
-In 2020, I hope to incorporate feedback from lay- and expert-readers, which is one of the main reasons I posted this online.
+In 2020, I am incorporating feedback from lay- and expert-readers, one of the main reasons I posted this online.
 I will reach out to a few readers that I have in mind, but if you would like to participate, please let me know proactively.

-I know that the only thing harder than writing a history of the universe is getting it published!
+The only thing harder than writing a history of the universe is getting it published!
+I will likely post it to Amazon in 2021.
 Until then, here it is on my own self-managed website / blog.
-This manuscript is free for an indefinite time while there is no published book.
+This manuscript is free for an indefinite time while there is no published form.
 You can download each chapter on PDF or read it here.
-By the end of 2020, this site should include book proposal materials, and finally I will be ready to look for an agent or editor in 2021.